19/3/2004 -- Of piano songs and Wodehouse-speak

 but actually there's nothing wrong with his music.

-If music for you is just for relaxation, just to wind you down after a hard day's work,
+If music for you is just for relaxation, just to wind you

 then choose the most easy-on-the ear type like RC.